 - Almost 952,000 people utilize Medicare Part D.

-Medicare Costs in Arizona
+Medicare costs in Arizona

 To understand the costs associated with Original Medicare, it’s crucial to understand Parts A and B. This includes each plan’s co-pays, deductibles, and co-insurance rates.